Updated 16/09/2024

 Poison ivy treatment for dogs

 Once at the vet, before you treat poison ivy symptoms, all traces of urushiol will need to be removed with medicated dog shampoo or an oatmeal-based bath.
-Oatmeal is great for soothing sore skin, so this should offer your pup some relief with you try to remove those poison ivy traces.
+Oatmeal is great for soothing sore skin, so this should offer your pup some relief while you try to remove those poison ivy traces.

 How to prevent dogs and poison ivy contact